ALife-Newsletter/Newsletter/edition_023/10_Survey_Numbers.md

 ![](images/how_access.png)

 Email is by far the most common way that you are reading the newsletter.
 But did you even know we have a RSS feed?
 We might not have been advertising it enough!
-It's right here: [https://alife-newsletter.github.io/Newsletter/RSS.xml](RSS feed)
+It's right here: [RSS feed](https://alife-newsletter.github.io/Newsletter/RSS.xml)

 ![](images/how_often.png)